IBM i Access ODBC Installation¶

 When the package has been downloaded and has been installed on your system, it should be available to see on your ODBC Data Source Administrator application.

 On macOS, you will need unixODBC as your ODBC driver manager.
-Many macOS ODBC programs use another driver manager called iodbc, but the IBM i ODBC driver will not work with iodbc. unixODBC is available on homebrew, and can be installed running the following command:
+Many macOS ODBC programs use another driver manager called iodbc, but the IBM i ODBC driver will not work with iodbc. unixODBC is available from Homebrew, and can be installed running the following command:

 brew install unixodbc